UoY-IM-MPIE/mpie-cs-tutorial/README.md

 }
 ```

-The following function has been written by a programme who doesn't know that you need to specify the types of parameters in C#.
+The following function has been written by a programmer who doesn't know that you need to specify the types of parameters in C#.
 Can you fix it?

 ```csharp
 void PrintWordThisManyTimes(word, times)